Driver busted with SUV hanging out of U-Haul

 The driver’s license was also suspended, and the motorist was found to have an outstanding misdemeanor warrant for failing to appear for a court date stemming from another charge of driving with a suspended license.

 The U-Haul rental was long overdue and was nearly reported as stolen before it was stopped, according to Bryant.
-Both the trailer and the SUV, which was not in working order, were impounded.
+Both the trailer and the SUV, which were not in working order, were impounded.

 “Any time a WSP Trooper sees a potentially unsafe situation on public roadways, a Trooper will investigate.
 We have seen a lot of improperly secured loads, especially in eastern Washington,” said Bryant.
 “I have not seen or heard of anything like this before.”